lr-m/ESPIR-Crypto-Ticker/README.md

 ## IMPORTANT

-To use this sketch, you need to add the thumbprint from your browser (line 59 of ticker.ino)
+To use, put the ST7735_Crypto_Ticker directory in your Arduino libraries directory.
+Also, you need to add the thumbprint from your browser to the Arduino sketch (line 59 of ticker.ino)

 To get the thumbprint (on Chrome):